UniTime/unitime-doc/room-feature-types.md

 ## Screen Description

 The Room Feature Types page can be used to categorize room features.
-Each room feature can have a room type (or no room type at all).
 Each room feature type has an abbreviation and a name.
-If the Event Management toggle is switched off, the room feature type and all its room features are not visible in the event management.
+If the **Event Management** toggle is switched off, the room feature type and all its room features are not visible in the [event management](events).
 This is useful for room features that are only important for course and examination timetabling.

+Similarly, only room features of types with the **Instructor Survey** toggle switched on are available on the [Instructor Survey](instructor-survey) page that can be used to collect instructor preferences from individual instructors.

 ![Room Feature Types](images/room-feature-types-1.png){:class='screenshot'}